Allied Trades Strand

 This qualification will give you practical and work-ready skills to start out in the industry.

-You will learn how to work to industry standards and meet all appropriate consenting and compliance requirements.
+Learn how to work to industry standards and meet all appropriate consenting and compliance requirements.
+You will get real-life experience completing a project to industry standards.

 |Start Month(s)||February, July|